Areeb455/eventapp/README.md

 # eventapp
-The Live Event Q&amp;amp;A application is a mobile Android app designed to facilitate real-time interaction between speakers and audiences during live events such as lectures, meetups, or conference sessions.
+The Live Event Q&amp;ampA application is a mobile Android app designed to facilitate real-time interaction between speakers and audiences during live events such as lectures, meetups, or conference sessions.